mbrandonw/presentations/2024-03-22-macros/presentation.md

 # Write _lots_ of tests

 ^ Our next lesson for you to consider is to write lots and lots of tests.
-Thanks to our swift-macro-testing library it is very easy to write tests, and so we recommend writing many for every little edge case and Swift quirk you can tnink of.
+Thanks to our swift-macro-testing library it is very easy to write tests, and so we recommend writing many for every little edge case and Swift quirk you can think of.

 ---